||Do delinquency case rates vary by age and offense?

-- For public order offenses, the case rate for 17-year-olds was four times the rate for 13-year-olds; for property offenses, the 17-year-old rate was three times the rate for 13-year-olds; for person offenses, the 17-year-old rate was twice the rate for 13-year-olds.
+- For public order offenses, the case rate for 17-year-olds was nearly three times the rate for 13-year-olds; for person offenses, the rate for 17-year-olds was nearly twice the rate for 13-year-olds.

-Adapted from Juvenile Court Statistics 2011 (forthcoming).
-Pittsburgh, PA: National Center for Juvenile Justice.
+Data Source: National Juvenile Court Data Archive.
+National Center for Juvenile Justice.
+Pittsburgh, PA.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home